camunda-community-hub/camunda-platform-7-rest-client-spring-boot/README.md

 # Camunda BPM Feign

-This library provides a Camunda BPM REST client based on SpringCloud Feign, by implementing a set of Camunda Engine API interfaces, invoking remote process engine.
+This library provides a Camunda BPM REST client based on SpringCloud Feign, by implementing a set of Camunda Engine API interfaces, invoking a process engine deployed remote.

 ## Quick start